kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Gradle has to do several things here:

-- register three tutorial submodules
+- register the tutorial submodules
 - configure the JDK used to compile every submodule
-- import the Kora BOM once for all submodules
+- make the Kora BOM versions available to the required Gradle configurations
-- make BOM versions available to the required Gradle configurations
+- enable Kora code generation in every module that declares graph elements
 - apply common compile and test rules

 #### Module Structure { #module-structure }